peekoy/Dot-Challenge_Quiz-App/README.md

 Create a quiz application website using React and SASS and retrieve data from the https://opentdb.com/ API

 how to run:
-npm i
+-npm i
-npm run dev
+-npm run dev